Getting an Overview of the Quality of your System

 The information from the dashboard can be adapted based on (sub-) project and time.
 To change the project, edit the dashboard as above and configure each widget using the symbol in the top left corner of a widget.
 By setting the Path you can either switch to a different project or select a component or subcomponent of your system.

 If you would like to change the time for the dashboard, leave the edit mode and go back to viewing the dashboard.
-Then click on Current Dashboard in the top right corner:
+Then click on Latest Data in the top right corner:

 The timetravel allows you to select a calendar time, a revision or a baseline.
 Then, the dashboard will display the system's quality status at the selected point in time.